March 15, 2017 3:19 pm

 If you’re not sure what to do this weekend, Lancaster Stories takes you inside the (literally hundreds) of possible to-dos to partake in throughout Lancaster: from covered bridge scooter tours to full-mooned nights in the Wolf Sanctuary.

 Best Interactive Content Piece: Lancaster Sound Map

-Many people view Lancaster as a quiet and quant town sitting amongst the tranquil hills of Amish country, but the City of Lancaster’s Public Art Program showed a different side to the city with their interactive Lancaster Sound Map and in doing so secured it’s spot as Best Interactive Content Piece.
+Many people view Lancaster as a quiet and quaint town sitting amongst the tranquil hills of Amish country, but the City of Lancaster’s Public Art Program showed a different side to the city with their interactive Lancaster Sound Map and in doing so secured it’s spot as Best Interactive Content Piece.

 Best Industry Writing: Rijuice

 Lancaster is for the foodie.
-With the growing number of farm-to-table food restaurants, grocery stores and co-ops, and Central Market standing out as a leader in the Lancaster food community can be difficult.
+With the growing number of farm-to-table food restaurants, grocery stores and co-ops, and Central Market, standing out as a leader in the Lancaster food community can be difficult.

 Rijuice is an organic, cold-pressed juice company native to Lancaster, PA and takes our award for Best Industry Writing for Lancaster County.
-More than just a fluff blog about the benefits of healthy eating, Rijuice provides detailed outlines of the nutritional benefits for certain foods and eating habits.
+More than just a fluff blog about the benefits of healthy eating, Rijuice provides detailed outlines of the nutritional benefits of certain foods and eating habits.

 Learn everything you’ve ever wanted to know about rhubarb or why turmeric is the super spice you didn’t know you need more of at dinner.
 If you’re an athlete, Rijuice has an entire blog dedicated to super-eating pre- and post-workout.
 And for those that feel they lack a green thumb, Rijuice targets the gardening novice and the expert.